BoyFromDubai/Blockchain/README.md

 # Blockchain
-My project is about crypto for scientific research work in my university.
+My project is about crypto for scientific research work in my university and the goal of it is to to prevent double spending after chain reorganization in Bitcoin.

-The goal is to prevent double spending after chain reorganization in Bitcoin.
-And this crypto is made looking at technical description of Bitcoin.
+This crypto is made looking at technical documentation of Bitcoin.